GOKUL222100/EXPT.NO-2-IMPLEMENTATION-OF-DISTANCE-VECTOR-ROUTING-PROTOCOL-RIP-/README.md

 STEP 4: Configure IP address and Gateway in all PC Terminals.
 STEP 5: Configure ROUTER0 and restart ROUTER0.
 STEP 6: Configure ROUTER1 and restart ROUTER1.
-STEP 7: Verify the connectivity between PC Terminals in different networks using Pingcommand.
-After This follow the given procedure
+STEP 7: Verify the connectivity between PC Terminals in different networks using Pingcommand After This follow the given procedure
 1. Assign IP Addresses to PCs
 •	For each PC, go to Desktop > IP Configuration and assign: